0xSero/partisia-docs/docs/smart-contracts/smart-contract-examples.md

 the name of the smart contract one-to-one.

-We have two sets of open source examples, one is a general introduction to different world problems and the contracts work as a standalone solution.
-The other suite of open sourced contracts are our DeFi examples which solves decentralized finance problems with a blockchain solution, these are heavily integrated to our token standards and have interplay between contracts.
+We have two sets of open source examples, one is a general introduction to different world problems and the contracts work as standalone solutions.
+The other suite of open sourced contracts are our DeFi examples which solves decentralized finance problems with a blockchain solution, these are heavily integrated to [the token standard](https://partisiablockchain.gitlab.io/documentation/smart-contracts/integration/mpc-20-token-contract.html) and [the NFT standard](https://partisiablockchain.gitlab.io/documentation/smart-contracts/integration/mpc-721-nft-contract.html).

 [Visit our repository of standalone open source examples](https://gitlab.com/partisiablockchain/language/example-contracts)